-Changes that parole sponsors should consider after the program's reactivation.
+The changes that parole sponsors must consider after the program's reactivation.

-The reactivation of the humanitarian parole program, after being suspended for several weeks due to fraud allegations, has brought changes that directly affect sponsors, who will now be required to register their fingerprints at immigration offices.
+The reactivation of the humanitarian parole program after being suspended for several weeks due to fraud allegations has brought changes that directly affect sponsors, who will now need to register their fingerprints at immigration offices.

-An important point is that sponsors will not receive a postal notification, as in other processes, but will be informed digitally about the date on which they must provide their fingerprints.
+An important fact is that sponsors will not receive a postal notification, as in other procedures, but will be informed digitally about the date they must provide their fingerprints.

-Therefore, they should keep an eye on their online accounts to check if they have been assigned an appointment.
+Therefore, they should keep an eye on their online accounts to check if an appointment has been assigned to them.

-In statements to Telemundo 51, immigration attorney Rosaly Chaviano specified that this new measure aims to incorporate sponsors into the immigration system, verifying any possible criminal records that could disqualify them.
+In statements to Telemundo 51, immigration attorney Rosaly Chaviano clarified that this new measure seeks to incorporate sponsors into the immigration system, verifying any possible criminal backgrounds that could disqualify them.

-Journalist Mario J. Pentón and lawyer Jesús Novo detailed in a recent analysis on the topic that sponsors can download a digital receipt from their My USCIS account and schedule an appointment for fingerprints at any available office, regardless of their area of residence.
+Journalist Mario J. Pentón and lawyer Jesús Novo detailed another recent analysis on the topic, noting that sponsors can download a digital receipt from their My USCIS account and schedule an appointment for fingerprinting at any available office, regardless of their area of residence.

-This digitized process is part of the efforts of the Department of Homeland Security (DHS) and USCIS to streamline the process and avoid delays arising from postal mail delivery, which is often unreliable.
+This digitized process is part of the efforts of the Department of Homeland Security (DHS) and USCIS to streamline the procedure and avoid delays caused by mail delivery, which tends to be unreliable.

-Sponsors should frequently check their accounts on My USCIS, as notifications about fingerprint appointment scheduling are sent exclusively through this platform.
+Sponsors should frequently check their accounts on My USCIS, as notifications about fingerprint appointments are sent exclusively through this platform.

 According to Pentón and Novo, it is not necessary to print the notification: it can be presented directly from the mobile phone at the assigned office.
 The process for taking fingerprints is functioning, although with some delays.